-Here’s an idea of what it had been like for her.
 The night that Lucius had left her on the staircase, he never returned.
 That wicked man.
 She had been up all night, biting her nails to the core and trying to think of something, anything, to do.
 Her thoughts kept melting into each other, changing from vindictive, to helpless, to angry.

 Eventually by morning, whatever enchantment Lucius had cast had finally began to wear off.
 As soon as the distance had become pragmatic, Narcissa had jumped and ran as far away from the staircase as possible, her wits traumatized.
-Still clueless about the password for the common room, she’d proceeded into the Great Hall, awaiting the golden moment of breakfast.
+Still clueless about the password for the Common Room, she’d proceeded into the Great Hall, awaiting the golden moment of breakfast.

 It took nearly an hour until people began filling the Great Hall.

 “Cissy!” came a high-pitched voice from across the hall.
 Hurried footsteps grew louder and louder, moving in her direction.
 Narcissa was far too dazed and fatigued to notice Nixie and Vesper approaching her.

 “Oh dear,” Vesper muttered, covering her mouth.